bhavik25-cpu/javascript_interview_thory/README.md

 ```

 Recursive functions can be elegant and expressive, but it's crucial to have a base case to prevent infinite recursion.
 Additionally, keep in mind that recursive solutions may not be the most efficient for certain problems, and there might be alternative iterative approaches.

+In an interview, keep it simple and clear.
+You can say, “A recursive function is one that calls itself to break down a problem into smaller instances of the same problem.
+We use it when a task can naturally be divided into simpler sub-tasks—like traversing a tree or calculating factorial.
+I’d ensure there’s a base case—so it eventually stops—and discuss when recursion makes code cleaner, but also when to watch for performance or stack depth.”
+Make it practical, relate to real-world examples, and show you know when to use it wisely.

 __________________________________________________________________________________________